TRAVEL NORTH - 37: WALK ON THE WILD SIDE, Test your mettle across the High Moors to the Coast

 Ancient waymarkers 'Fat Betty' and 'Big Ralph' are crosses erected for moorland wayfarers to navigate by at all times of the year, bearing witness to continued use since ancient mankind's first crossings of the - then thickly forested - uplands.
 Much of the earliest history of the Lion Inn still remains a mystery, however.

-Onward from Blakey, follow the road north around the head of the dale.
+Onward to the eastern moors near Fylingdales: from Blakey, follow the road north around the head of the dale.
 Ahead of you is 'big Ralph', a tall wayside cross that points the way north-west to Westerdale and straight on for Castleton.
 Take the right fork heading downhill for Rosedale Abbey.
 On your left above the sheep-cropped vegetation by the roadside you will see 'Fat Betty', a wayside 'cross' daubed white.
 Pay her a visit by all means, but if you do there are some points of etiquette to follow.
 You will see around the top of the base a selection of wrapped (and sometimes unwrapped) delicacies, sweets perhaps, apples possibly, snacks likely.
 If you see something that takes your fancy make a swap for something you are carrying in your pocket or backpack - or leave coins.
 It's a walkers' tradition, you understand.

 Carry on eastward on this narrow road and look for the Fryup turnoff.
 Past this is a less well defined track to Wheeldale that roughly follows the boundary stones (and District Council Boundary) to the 'Blue Man i'th Moss', a tall (probabably Neolithic) set into the surface of the moor.
 Follow the watershed to the Wheeldale road, taking your time to navigate - the Guide will help you get your bearings.
 Near the eastern side of the road are the remains of a Roman road, with an information board to learn of the road's history.
 You are asked not to walk on it, to help preserve it.
 Who knows, there are some who - seeing you walking on it - will get carried away and others seeing them will do the same.
 Pretty soon what's left of the road will be worn away.